-SOE currently has 15 candidates enrolled in the existing approved post-master's certificate program.
-SOE has the highest enrollment of any post-master's certificate counseling program in Maryland (see Table 1 in section D) in the past five years.
-The projected supply of prospective candidates is expected to remain essential to the industry and at a sustained level in the coming years.
+SOE currently has currently over 150 candidates enrolled in the existing approved program.
+SOE has the highest enrollment of any counseling program in Maryland (see Table 1 in section D).
+The projected supply of prospective candidates is expected to remain at a high and sustained level in the coming years.
 A complete breakdown of the enrollment projections for the program can be found in Table 1 in Appendix C.